opentracing/opentracing.io/content/docs/overview/what-is-tracing.md

 ---
-title: "What is Distributed Tracing?"
+title: What is distributed tracing?
+weight: 2
 ---

-# Concepts and Terminology
+## Concepts and Terminology

 All language-specific OpenTracing APIs share core concepts and terminology.
 These concepts are so central and important to the project that they have their own repository ([github.com/opentracing/specification](https://github.com/opentracing/specification)) and semver scheme.